 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

 Precise on the nose, with aromas of lacquered wood, pear skin, ginger, and sweet spices.
-The mouth is clean and light on its feel for Roussanne, reminiscent of Marsanne in many ways with flavors of cantaloupe and lemongrass, medium body, and a bright finish with just a hint of sweet oak.
-The wine has only been in bottle for a few months and we expect it to continue to flesh out and its flavors to deepen over the next year.
-Hold for a few months at least, then drink over the next decade or more.
+The mouth is clean and light on its feet for Roussanne, reminiscent of Marsanne in many ways with flavors of cantaloupe and lemongrass, medium body, and a bright finish with just a hint of sweet oak.
+Drink over the next decade or more.

 - Adelaida District Paso Robles